Taiki Shuttle

 Taiki Shuttle (タイキシャトル, March 23, 1994 – August 17, 2022) was an American-bred, Japanese-trained thoroughbred race horse and stallion.
 He won races at the highest level both home and abroad, most notably winning the Mile Championship (twice), Yasuda Kinen, and Sprinters Stakes in Japan and the Prix Jacques Le Marois in France.

-Taiki Shuttle was honored as the Japanese Racing Association's (JRA) Champion Sprinter in both 1997 and 1998, and was named the Japan Horse of the Year in 1998, along with Champion Older Male Horse.
+Taiki Shuttle was honored as the Japan Racing Association's (JRA) Champion Sprinter in both 1997 and 1998, and was named the Japan Horse of the Year in 1998, along with Champion Older Male Horse.
 In 1999, he was inducted into the JRA Hall of Fame.

-Taiki Shuttle died on August 17, 2022.
-He suffered a heart attack while he was sleeping due to his advanced age.
+Taiki Shuttle died due to advanced age on August 17, 2022.
+He had suffered a heart attack while he was sleeping.

 Background

-Foaled in the United States, Taiki Shuttle is a flaxen chestnut horse with a large white star, bred and owned by Taiki Farm.
+Foaled in the United States, Taiki Shuttle was a flaxen chestnut horse with a large white star, bred and owned by Taiki Farm.
 Taiki Shuttle is a son of Devil's Bag, the 1983 American Champion Two-Year-Old Male Horse.
 His dam, Welsh Muffin, a daughter of Caerleon, was a stakes winner in Ireland.

 During his racing career he was trained by Kazuo Fujisawa.